rohan1198/Left-Atrial-Segmentation/README.md

 <b><u> Network </u></b>

-A novel architecture is proposed for the automated segmentation of the left atrium.
-It is a fully convolutional neural network based on VNet, but it is much lighter in terms of model parameters.
-The original VNet model consists of 33 million parameters, while the proposed network consists of about 8 million parameters.
-The reduction in parameters can be achieved due to the BAM’s located at each bottleneck.
-The left part of the network is the encoder path, which extracts the features in a local-to-global sense, while the right part of the network is the decoder path, which outputs a mask with binary values for background and foreground.
-A high-level overview of the network can be seen in Figure.
+- The archutecture is a fully convolutional neural network based on VNet, but it is much lighter in terms of model parameters.
+- The original VNet model consists of 33 million parameters, while the proposed network consists of about 8 million parameters.
+- The reduction in parameters can be achieved due to the BAM’s located at each bottleneck.
+- The left part of the network is the encoder path, which extracts the features in a local-to-global sense, while the right part of the network is the decoder path, which outputs a mask with binary values for background and foreground.
+A high-level overview of the network can be seen in the figure below.

 <br>